AllenGao6/Briefly2.0/README.md

 Prerequisite:

-If something went wrong, you can directly delete the `npm_modules` folder and do following:
+If something went wrong, you can directly delete the `npm_modules` at the `frontend` folder and do following:

 1. start your virtual environment.
 If you use `pipenv`, you can run `pipenv install`, which installs all modules listed in `Pipfile`

 2. cd to `frontend` and run `npm install`, which will automatically install all packages listed in `packages.json`.

 Or try following: